syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 </td>
 <td>
-The tree grid will be scrolled to the next set of rows that is not displayed in view, including the row that is partially displayed, and the current cell is set to the last row.
+The TreeGrid will be scrolled to the next set of rows that is not displayed in view, including the row that is partially displayed, and the current cell is set to the last row.
 </td>
 </tr>
 <tr>